Close Banner

 Table-service/character meal/fine dining: $$$

 At the entrance of Liberty Square, this quick-service location is one of our not-to-miss froggy favorites at Magic Kingdom!
-We just had to mention it here.
 We love the hand-dipped corn dog and the waffle sandwiches.
-There is a sweet waffle sandwich — the Fresh Fruit and Waffle Sandwich made with chocolate-hazelnut spread and fresh fruit — as well as a savory option, the Sweet-and-Spicy Sandwich.
+There is a sweet waffle sandwich — the Fresh Fruit and Waffle Sandwich made with chocolate-hazelnut spread, and a savory option — the Sweet-and-Spicy Sandwich.
 Both are delicious!
 There’s outdoor seating nearby with stunning views of Cinderella Castle.

 Quick-service: $